-Performance Obligation When Performance Obligation is Typically Satisfied When Payment is Typically Due How Standalone Selling Price is Typically Estimated
+Performance Obligation When Performance Obligation is Typically Satisfied When Payment is Typically Due How Standalone Selling Price is Typically Estimated Animal feeds Upon delivery (point in time) Within 90 days of delivery Not applicable When control of the feeds passes to the customer; typically upon delivery Within 90 days of delivery i.
+Significant financing component

-Animal feeds

-Upon delivery 0 (point in time) days of delivery Not applicable

-When control of 0 days of delivery

-the feeds

-passes to the

-customer;

-typically upon

-delivery

 Contract for the sale of feeds and concentrates begins when goods have been delivered to the customer and revenue is recognised at the point in time when control of the goods has been transferred to the customer, generally on delivery of the goods.
-The normal credit term is 30 days upon delivery.
+The normal credit term is 90 days upon delivery.